 - MRI: (in older infants): to detect causative lesion (e.g., , congenital malformation, intracranial hemorrhage)

 There is no curative therapy for cerebral palsy.
+Management is dependent on the severity and nature of symptoms.
 A multidisciplinary approach is employed in management to improve function and quality of life.

 - Nutritional support for dysphagia